 I. 4U’s Eight Skills of Adaptive Foresight

 We are now ready to explore Adaptive Foresight, our preferred decision cycle model for strategic foresight practice.
-The model began with a collaboration between foresight professionals Josh Davis and John Smart in 2014, and has been further developed by John, with feedback from various foresight and industry communities, in the years since.
+The model began with a collaboration between foresight professionals Josh Davis and John Smart in 2014.
+It has since been further developed by John, with feedback from various foresight and industry experts.

 Adaptive Foresight is the systematic and iterative (repeated, cyclical) practice of the Three Ps foresight skills in a management environment, whether managing oneself, on teams, or in organizations.
-Adaptive Foresight is thus not only strategic foresight, which changes plans or behaviors, it is well-managed foresight, effective within the organization, foresight that is successfully executed, and improves the ability to survive and thrive.
+It involves Four Foresight Steps (Learning, Anticipation, Innovation, and Strategy) and Four Action Steps (Executing, Influencing, Relating, and Reviewing), continually applied to the environment.
+It is our model for well-managed strategic foresight, successfully executed by the relevant actor (individual, organization, society), and improving the actor’s ability to survive and thrive.
 In this model, good foresight practitioners must use all Eight Skills of the Do loop to manage any project, product, or service personally, on teams, or in organizations.

 We can also use the Eight Skills for leadership development, where we call it Adaptive Leadership, and can relate it to a well-known modern leadership model.
 We often color “adaptive” terms not just in red (an important concept), but in purple (strategic, preferred) to remind us that adaptive strategy (or more precisely, executing adaptive strategy, Skills 5 and 4), allows us to achieve environmentally successful instances of preferred futures.
 Such highly desirable futures are the heart of good foresight and leadership.

-Recall that this model is a synthesis of several very important models we’ve seen before:
+Recall that this model is a synthesis of several important management and cognitive science models we’ve seen before: